 Maintaining hydration is among the most important aspects of this diet.
 I haven’t found a reliable resource on the amount of each electrolyte required per day, so I can’t make any recommendations for this.
 Please speak to your healthcare professional for recommended electrolyte intake when transitioning into and when maintaining the keto diet.

 You might experience some unpleasant side effects as your body transitions from burning glucose to burning fat for fuel.
-The biggest side effect to prepare for is the keto flu.
+The biggest side effect to prepare for is known as the keto flu.

 • Fatigue